 Can You Lose Weight Eating Carbs?

 Carbohydrates do contribute to weight loss.
 All three macronutrients can serve as energy sources, but compared to protein and fat, carbohydrates burn much faster, making them a quick-acting energy source.
 They also consume less oxygen, putting less strain on the respiratory system, and produce only carbon dioxide and water, without any waste.
+In the realm of weight loss, "cutting out carbohydrates" seems to be an unshakeable truth.
+Many believe that as long as they avoid staple foods like rice and noodles, they will definitely lose weight.
+However, this extreme approach is not only difficult to maintain long-term but can also harm the body.
+During weight loss, what we really need to do is not completely eliminate carbohydrates, but rather learn to choose and consume them wisely.

 - Moderate Carbohydrate Consumption: Common carbohydrate foods include rice, noodles, and steamed bread.
 These foods contain a large amount of carbohydrates, which provide the body with daily energy and maintain normal function.
 If consumed in moderation, within the body's caloric intake, they generally contribute to weight loss.